-Despite the various controversies linked to his relationship with Western Cape Judge President John Hlophe, alleged unethical behaviour as a lawyer and some dubious pay-for-work allegations surrounding one of his previous law firms, attorney David Wille was appointed to the Bench following his interview.
+Despite the various controversies linked to his relationship with Western Cape Judge President John Hlophe, alleged unethical behaviour as a lawyer and some pay-for-work allegations surrounding one of his previous law firms, attorney Derek Wille was appointed to the Bench following his interview.

 According to the silks and senior juniors interviewed, there were “strong reservations” about the appropriateness of Wille’s appointment.
 These related “almost entirely to the candidate’s conduct as an attorney”.
 Reading through the GCB’s comments, Fiona Stewart, Western Cape Premier Helen Zille’s representative noted that Wille was described by the GCB as “often rude to opponents”, “uncollegial”, that he was “often untrustworthy as an opponent and that he had acted unprofessionally on numerous occasions”.

 The GCB did however note that Wille enjoyed better support from younger advocates at the Bar and “some senior members” who encountered him as an acting judge.

 Asked to comment by Stewart, Wille said he was “saddened by these comments” and felt that after 27 years of lawyering “high profile cases” one is “bound to have differences with your colleagues”.
 He said that he had “matured” and was “a more humble and accommodating opponent than I was”.